-AIDS is a disorder characterized by a slow progressive impairment of immune function and by infection of human immunodeficiency viruses (HIV-1, HIV-2).
+AIDS is a disorder characterized by a slow progressive impairment of immune function and by infection of human immunodeficiency viruses (HIV-1, HIV-2)1-4.
 Our knowledge of how these viruses cause disease in man, or how the related lentiviruses (visna and equine infectious anaemia virus) cause disease in animals, is still fragmentary.
-In particular, the significance of genetic variation in HIV-1, occurring within populations, within individuals and over periods of time, and the mechanisms of viral persistence remain unclear.
+In particular, the significance of genetic variation in HIV-1, occurring within populations, within individuals and over periods of time5,6, and the mechanisms of viral persistence remain unclear.
 To address these issues we prepared a series of proviral clones of HIV-1 originating from a single patient and compared their biological properties.
 Here we show that hybrid genomes (in which the envelope region of six viral clones were separately substituted into a prototype HIV-1 genome) generated viruses with widely differing capacity to grow in human T cells, cell lines and monocytoid cultures.
-These data suggest that extensive biological variation exists in vivo within an infected individual and is in part determined at the level of the viral envelope.
+These data suggest that extensive biological variation exists in vivo within an infected individual and is in part determined at the level of the viral envelope. © 1988 Nature Publishing Group.